GothenburgBitFactory/tw.org/content/support/_index.md

 You might be looking for other tools, continuous integration reports, or beta downloads.
 Come on over to our workshop at [gothenburgbitfactory.org](https://gothenburgbitfactory.org) or ask questions at the [Developer Mailinglist](https://groups.google.com/forum/#!forum/taskwarrior-dev).

-Our [source repositories](https://github.com/GothenburgBitFactory) are on Github.
+Our [source repositories](https://github.com/GothenburgBitFactory) are on GitHub.